WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

 ### Description

-Develop a comprehensive web and mobile application that enables users to create travel groups with friends, where the group owner selects a destination city or country.
-The app will utilize Gen AI APIs (such as the Gemini free tier) to generate customized travel itineraries based on user inputs, including travel dates and group preferences.
-It will allow group members to collaboratively modify the generated itinerary in real time, and once finalized, it will sync with all group members' Google Calendars.
-Additionally, the application will include an expense management feature to track individual contributions, outstanding balances, and amounts owed among group members.
+Develop a comprehensive web or mobile application that enables users to create travel groups with friends, where the group owner selects a destination city or country.
+The app will utilize Gen AI APIs (such as the Gemini free tier) to generate customized travel itineraries based on user inputs, including travel dates and preferences(assume necessary details).
+It will allow group members to collaboratively modify the generated itinerary, and once finalized, it will sync with all group members' Google Calendars.

 _Connect, Plan, and Go!_